 For students lacking in meal swipes, consider using them more effectively by stocking up on healthy options from the campus food store.
 For example, some of my go-to options is plain instant oatmeal packs, bananas and peanut butter.
 At least on my campus, I can get a few breakfasts out of one meal swipe or a few food dollars, which is a much better deal than using the same amount of campus currency on one meal.

 When students find time to go to the gym, they should not fear going alone or dread missing out on time with friends.
 Instead, they should opt to make plans with one or two friends with whom to go to the gym (or on a walk or run).
 This way, students not only get some exercise, but they also get to bond with new friends at the same time.

 Gym buddies are also beneficial because they hold students accountable.
 I know that when I make plans to go to the gym with my friends, I am way less likely to back out than if I were planning on going alone.

 College is hard.
 Diet and exercise are hard.
 It is important to remember that no one is perfect, and no one needs to be perfect.
 Some people seem to magically do it all: good grades, friends, rigid diet and exercise and so on.
 However, this “ideal” lifestyle is not realistic.
 Instead, students should consider the easy tips given above.

 That troublesome freshman 15 everybody secretly worries about doesn’t have to be a major concern.
-Sometimes, exercising three hours a day is not the only way to avoid weight gain or lose those extra pounds; rather, it is simple life changes that make all the difference.
+Sometimes, exercising three hours a day is not the only answer to how to get rid of freshman 15 or prevent those extra pounds; rather, it is simple life changes that make all the difference.

 At the end of the day, don’t sweat it if your first year at school is overwhelming and difficult to handle.
 Eventually, everything gets better, and a healthy lifestyle becomes an easier, more plausible option.
 At the end of the day, the freshman 15 doesn’t seem as daunting anymore, does it?